jdf/processing.py/README.markdown

 ### Why was this project created? ###

-I ([Jonathan](http://MrFeinberg.com/)) recently gave a talk about Processing to a group of rather bright 8th-graders, as part of a computer-programming summer camp they were attending at my office.
+I ([Jonathan](http://MrFeinberg.com/)) once gave a talk about Processing to a group of rather bright 8th-graders, as part of a computer-programming summer camp they were attending at my office.
-Their curriculum up to that point had been in Python, which is an eminently sensible choice, given the
+Their curriculum up to that point had been in Python, which is a sensible choice, given the
 [pedagogical roots](http://en.wikipedia.org/wiki/ABC_%28programming_language%29)
 of the language.